Wednesday, 7 May, 7:30 p.m. – Casino Bern, Burgerratssaal

 Tabula Rasa (1977)

-for Two Violins, Strings and Prepared Piano
+for two Violins, String Ensemble and prepared Piano

 Richard Strauss (1864–1949)